OpenSourceFellows/amplify/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug
 about: Template to create bug/buildsafe issues that need to be designed for
-title: 'QA Bug'
+title: QA Bug
-labels: QA
+labels: ''
-assignees: 'teakopp'
+assignees: teakopp

 ---

 Remember, an issue is not the place to ask questions.
 You can use [Stack Overflow](http://stackoverflow.com/questions/tagged/angular-meteor) for that, or you may want to start a discussion on the [Meteor forum](https://forums.meteor.com/).